 Pricing and Packages

-Spectrum’s options on channels and packages hold up well, especially when it comes to the promotions they offer and your options for bundling several of their services together, like TV along with phone and internet in their Triply Play Select plan.
+Spectrum’s options on channels and packages hold up well, especially when it comes to the promotions they offer.
 Their TV packages begin with a good amount of channel options including premium movie networks, although package availability may vary based on location.

 There isn’t a lot of Information available on Spectrum’s DVR.
-The TV Choice plan gives you a very limited cloud DVR solution, and other packages include a unit either from Motorola or Cisco/Scientific Atlantic.
+Their packages include a unit either from Motorola or Cisco/Scientific Atlantic.
 The available ~21 hours of HD content that can be recorded (with only 2 simultaneous recordings) pale in comparison to other TV providers such as DISH, whose Hopper 3 lets you record around 500 hours of HD programming with up to 16 shows at once.

 The DVR will cost you $12.99 per month, and the receiver needed for every TV will cost $6.99 each.
 Again, the cost and value compared to rival TV providers does not hold up in Spectrum’s favor here.